- Home

 This club established the library in the church.
 Having no money to buy books, they asked for donations of books or money.
 After they had received three to four hundred books, they opened the library, and the women of the group took turns in keeping it running.
 The library was aptly named a Reading Room, for many people spent hours there in the little Parish House.

-Read More History on Our Facebook Page….
+Read More History on the Save the Manitou Carnegie Library Facebook Page...